fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - Utilize the newly created records within your workflow.
 The records can be used for tracking, analysis, and response actions, contributing to an efficient data management process.

 Creating records is a fundamental task for managing and tracking data within FortiSOAR.
-By following the steps outlined and leveraging the FortiAI assistant’s capabilities, users can effectively create and manage records to support their workflow and data management needs.
+By following the steps outlined and leveraging the FortiAI assistant's capabilities, users can effectively create and manage records to support their workflow and data management needs.

 >[!NOTE]
 >On an MSSP setup, users cannot prompt the bot from a master to create a record on a tenant other than *`Self`*.